Version 1.4, October 2014

 - in making ‘decisions or recommendations’

-- ‘affecting members of the public (or any particular person or entity, or class of persons or entities)’
+- ‘affecting members of the public (or any particular person or entity, or class of persons or entities)’.

-13.90 Those terms are discussed below.
+Those terms are discussed below.

-Information that can assist agency officers
+Information that can assist the agency

 Functions or powers of an agency